aptech/docs/docs/CR-locate.rst

 The origin (1,1) is the upper left corner.

 *m* and *n* may be any expressions that return scalars.
-Nonintegers will be truncated to an integer.
+Non-integers will be truncated to an integer.